ActionAid: Emergencies and humanitarian aid

 ActionAid promotes women's leadership in humanitarian responses, arguing that women are best positioned to identify their needs and those of the communities around them in times of crisis.
 Strengthening citizens' rights is also a focus, such as campaigning with Haitians for greater transparency and accountability in how aid money was spent after the 2010 Haiti earthquake.

 As it has established relationships with communities and other NGOs in countries that are prone to ecological events, ActionAid is often able to respond quickly to emergencies.
 Notable crises and responses have included the Boxing Day tsunami in 2004 in the Indian Ocean, drought in East Africa and India, and floods in Ghana, Rwanda, Sierra Leone, Bangladesh and Nepal.

 On 4 October 2018 ActionAid announced that Pakistan government had ordered 18 international aid groups (including itself) to leave the country.

 Child sponsorship

-Child sponsorship is one of ActionAid's primary sources of income.
-Donors sponsor an individual child from a community in a developing country and receive regular updates about the child's progress and development.
+Child sponsorship used to be one of ActionAid's primary sources of income.
+Donors sponsored an individual child from a community in a developing country and received regular updates about the child's progress and development.

-Sponsorship funds support the child's whole community, "so children have a healthy and safe place to live and grow up."
-This support takes the form of providing clean water, healthcare, agricultural programmes, education centres in areas where schools are not available, and community income generation schemes.
+Sponsorship funded support for the child's whole community, "so children have a healthy and safe place to live and grow up."
+This support took the form of providing clean water, healthcare, agricultural programmes, education centres in areas where schools are not available, and community income generation schemes.

 In 2018, ActionAid USA stopped using the child sponsorship method of fundraising, and switched to a monthly giving program.